 If you need to use more sauce then add it to the center and spiral out again.
 You don’t need to overload the base with sauce – some thin areas where you can see the color of the dough coming through is fine.

-Leave a half inch for the crust, a little more if you like a larger puffy crust or smaller if you want a tiny crust.
+Leave a half inch for the crust, a little more if you like a larger puffy crust, or smaller if you want a tiny crust.
 The sauce stops the crust from rising when in the oven.

-Should You Make Pizza Sauce The Day Before?
+Make The Pizza Sauce The Day Before

 You should make your pizza sauce ahead of time to allow the flavors to integrate together.
 A few hours before is adequate but you can also make it the day before.